The U.S. Triple Crown

 Curiosities connected to the Triple Crown

 The only sire - offspring duo, who won the Triple Crown, was Gallant Fox in 1930 and his son Omaha in 1935.
-Both horses were bred and owned by Belair Stud and trained by "Sunny" Jim Fitzsimmons; while the ownership double was later tied by Claiborne Farm, which bred and owned Whirlaway and Citation, Fitzsimmons's achievement still remains unique.
-The Claiborne pair is special in one more way - both were ridden by Eddie Arcaro, the only jockey who rode two Triple Crown winners.
+And moreover, both horses were bred and owned by the same proprietor, the Belair Stud, and trained by the same man: "Sunny" Jim Fitzsimmons.
+The ownership double was tied the next decade by Claiborne Farm, which bred and owned boh Whirlaway and Citation, but Jim Fitzsimmons's achievement remained unique until the 21st century, when Bob Baffert conditioned his two winners in span of only four years.
+The Claiborne pair, however, is special in one more way - both were ridden by Eddie Arcaro, who remains the only jockey in history who rode two Triple Crown winners.

-Speaking of owners and breeders, another interesting fact is that 10 of 12 Triple Crown winners were homebreds.
-The only two exceptions were the first winner Sir Barton, and Seattle Slew in 1977.
+Speaking of owners and breeders, another interesting fact is that 10 of 13 Triple Crown winners were homebreds.
+The only exceptions were the first winner Sir Barton, Seattle Slew in 1977, and Justify in 2018.

 Seattle Slew and a year younger Affirmed remain the only Triple Crown winners who met each other.
 Despite the situation in the 1930s and the 1940s, where seven winners were very close to each other, no-one raced long enough to meet his younger rival.
 The only exception was Assault, but he was already far from his championship form when Citation delivered into the nation's top horse.
 Seattle Slew and Affirmed met twice in 1978 - for the first time in history, two Triple Crown winners competed in the Marlboro Cup Handicap G1, with Affirmed favored at 1:2 against Seattle Slew at 2:1.
 However, the older dark bay broke on top and managed to hold off his rival by three lengths, winning in 1:45.80 for 1 1/8 miles; just 2/5 of a second off the Secretariat's track record.